-- 6 Click Set to save the message configuration and close the dialog box. - 7 If the Edit Notification Settings dialog box is open, click Set.
+- 6 Click Set to save the message configuration and close the dialog box. - 7 If the Edit Notification Settings dialog box is open, click Set. - 8 Click Save changes.

 Defining variables to contain email recipients

 You can create registry variables that contain one or more email addresses and (optionally) their scheduled notifications, and use these registry variables when defining email notifications.
 This procedure describes how to create a registry value.
 For schedules, see Defining scheduled email notifications.